 Tips: The fruit tends to bubble up while cooking.
 Just remove the foam with a spoon.
-Also, since this is a low sugar, pectin free recipe, it tends to be a little runnier than traditional version.
+Also, since this is a low sugar, pectin free recipe, it tends to be a little runnier than traditional versions.

-If you’ve never canned anything before, don’t be afraid to start.
+No worries, If you’ve never canned anything before, don’t be afraid to start.
 Once you know the basics, you’ll be on your way to canning all your summer fruit and much more!